eth-sri/ilf/README.md

 ```
 Note that you need to kill existing `ganache-cli` processes listening the same port before calling this script.

-### Automatically Constructing Truffle Projects

-For evaluation purposes, one would need to automatically construct Truffle projects from a large set of contracts.
-To achieve this, one can write a script to automatically produce files required by Truffle projects, following the format in `example/crowdsale`.
-The compressed file `truffle_scripts.tar.gz` contains the scripts we used.
-Those scripts might not run directly but can give you a high level idea how things work.

 ### Training

 For training, one needs to run `symbolic` on a set of training contracts to produce a dataset in a training directory.
 Usually tens of thousands of contracts are used for training.
 For demonstration purposes, we show how to produce a small training dataset from our example contract to the `train_data` directory: